ethangardner/web-project-guide/articles/image-formats-for-the-web.md

 <figure>
 {% image "img/proper-png-usage.png", "Sewing instructions", [null, 400, 700], ['png', 'webp'] %}
-<figcaption>These instructions are a perfect use of a PNG-8</figcaption>
+<figcaption>These instructions are a perfect use of a PNG-8 because they're a diagram with few colors</figcaption>
 </figure>

 ##### Features: